igrvlhlb/pytomata/examples/ndfa.md

 If you wish to see the execution step by step, call `ndfa.read(<word>, show_steps=True)`.
 If you are only interested in the final states and the input symbols not read, call it without the `show_steps` argument.<br>
 When reading the steps, you may face more than one current state.
 That is because of the non-determinism of the `NDFA`.
-In this simulator, we use the comcept of a clock so that we can easily know in which step we are in the moment.
-In the case of non-deterministic automatons, we make all the possible epsilon-transitions before the clock ticks.
+In this simulator, we use the concept of a clock so that we can easily know in which step we are in the moment.
+Each tick of the clock corresponds to one input symbol consumed.
+In the case of non-deterministic automata, we make all the possible epsilon-transitions before the clock ticks.
 Here is an example of that:

 ```python
 >>> ndfa.read('001', show_steps=True)